Sometimes as a parent, with all the advice, and opinion flung at you, you can feel a little like a leaf on the autumn breeze.

 When deciding rights and wrongs within the greyer borders of life’s predicaments, we go back to our roots.
 What would our parents think?
 What is allowed in the law?
 What do our religious leaders state?
 What do our communities believe?

 Sometimes moral truths become moral fiction, just because of the passing of time.
-We all have our different perspective: there are some out there who cannot tolerate our freedoms.
-But generally, we do have empathy and a desire to rub along OK with even the most unlikely of neighbours, don’t we?
+We all have our different perspective but generally, we do have empathy and a desire to rub along OK with even the most unlikely of neighbours, don’t we?

 I get worried when I feel this natural human empathy is under threat, manipulated or ignored.
 I want my roots to spread, to make connections, to make my family stronger.
 I don’t want to be placed in a little pot where I might grow OK, and where it might be easier to keep me safe and out of trouble, but where I can never truly flourish.